NgiapPuoyKoh/django-blogchat-tech/README.md

 ## Skeletal Plane

+The user navigates to information by using Django URL and routing.
+Authentication logic will control access to information and features.

 ### Post Content

-Blog posts by a topic with the required fields
+A blog page will render Blog posts associated with a topic with the required fields.

 - Title
 - Excerpt